BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/labs/playing_with_numbers.md

 - modulus`%`
 - exponent `**`

-Go ahead and try and use each of these in n operation.
+Go ahead and try and use each of these in an operation.

+- Were the results what you expected?
+- Can we build more complex operations using multiple operators?
+- Does JavaScript follow order of operations (PEMDAS)?

 ## Integers and Decimals